savitapal8/readme-files-policies/network_gcp_ip_restriction.md

 |messages| It is being used to hold the complete message of policies violation to show to the user.|

 #### Maps
 The below map is having entries of the GCP resources in key/value pair, those are required to be validated for ip restriction policy.
 Key will be name of the GCP terraform resource ("https://registry.terraform.io/providers/hashicorp/google/latest/docs") and its value will be again combination of key/value pair.
 Here now key will be ```key``` only and value will be the path of internal_ip_only node.
 Since this is the generic one and can validate internal ip associated with any google resource.
-In order to validate, just need to add corresponding entry of particular GCP terraform resource with the path of its service account in the below map as given for google_dataproc_cluster or example_rsc.
+In order to validate, just need to add corresponding entry of particular GCP terraform resource with the path of its internal_ip_only in the below map as given for google_dataproc_cluster or example_rsc.
 ```
 resourceTypesInternalIPMap = {
 	"google_dataproc_cluster": {
 		"key":   "cluster_config.0.gce_cluster_config.0.internal_ip_only",
 	},
     "example_rsc": {
-	     "key": "someroot.service_account",
+	     "key": "someroot.internal_ip_only",
 	},
 }
 ```